postalsys/postal-mime/README.md

 Where

 -   **email** is the rfc822 formatted email.
-Either a string, an ArrayBuffer, a Blob object or a Node.js Buffer
+Either a string, an ArrayBuffer, a Blob object, a Node.js Buffer, or a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream)

 > **NB** you can call `parse()` only once.
 If you need to parse another message, create a new _PostalMime_ object.